Baroque (c. 1600 - 1720)

 Beauty:

 Contrary to common belief, people bathed regularly provided they could afford it, or washed at least.
 Yet, the overall state of houses and towns without a proper sewage system, as well as the sketchy knowledge in all things medical allowed epidemics to spread.
 The pox epidemics were particularly merciless, killing numerous people and leaving the survivors with scars.
-To cover them, decorative little plasters were used.
-Every shape, even that of a little carriage, existed.
-Soon, the function was advanced.
-They became a mean of communication: A black velvet plaster called mouche placed on the chin meant discretion, on the corner of the mouth talkativeness and on the lips delight to kiss.
+To cover them, make-up and decorative little plasters called 'mouches' were used.
+High quality face make-up was unfortunately made from lead (Ceruse) and its toxicity was well known although it did not stop the fashionable set from applying it.

-It is quite a cliché that powdered wigs and faces white with make-up are Baroque.
+Nonetheless, it is an enduring cliché that powdered wigs and faces white with make-up are characteristic of the Baroque era.
 This was by no means the case, powdered wigs would not come up until the Rococo era.
-Make-up was used by many, no doubt, but more subtly than the pop-cultural stereotype and not in a clownish white face with red cheeks kind of way.
+Make-up was used. but generally sparingly.
+Visual and written sources tell us that most people presented with a fresh, natural look.

 Henrietta Maria, Anthony van Dyck, around 1632/5 (flickr, picture by Lisby) Baroque dress, hairstyle